 Resisting the Fugitive Slave Law

 In September of 1850, Congress passed five bills known collectively as the Compromise of 1850 in an attempt to defuse North-South tensions over slavery.
-As a result of the bills’ passage, California entered the Union as a free state, New Mexico and Utah territories were established with the question of slavery left to popular sovereignty; the borders of Texas were set; the slave trade (although not slavery itself) was outlawed in the District of Columbia; and the Fugitive Slave Law of 1793 was strengthened to devastating effect.
+As a result of the bills’ passage, California entered the Union as a free state, New Mexico and Utah territories were established with the question of slavery left to popular sovereignty; the borders of Texas were set; the sale and trade of enslaved people (although not slavery itself) was outlawed in the District of Columbia; and the Fugitive Slave Law of 1793 was strengthened to devastating effect.

-Fugitive slaves were no longer entitled to due process or trial and could be captured solely on a slaveowner’s word.
-Officials who refused to cooperate with the return of runaway slaves could be fined and imprisoned.
-Although Massachusetts had a personal liberty law—the “Latimer Law”—to protect runaway slaves, black and white abolitionists also formed the Boston Vigilance Committee and the secret Anti-Man-Hunting League to resist enforcement of the federal law.
+Freedom seekers were no longer entitled to due process or trial and could be captured solely on an enslaver’s word.
+Officials who refused to cooperate with the return of freedom seekers could be fined and imprisoned.
+Although Massachusetts had a personal liberty law—the “Latimer Law”—to protect freedom seekers, Black and white abolitionists also formed the Boston Vigilance Committee and the secret Anti-Man-Hunting League to resist enforcement of the federal law.
 There were early successes as well as failures.
-In 1851, abolitionists liberated Shadrach Minkins from the Boston courthouse and conveyed him to freedom in Canada, but another fugitive, Thomas Sims, was captured and returned to Georgia.
-Three years later, the rendition of Anthony Burns, a fugitive from Virginia, galvanized Boston.
-After a failed rescue attempt, thousands witnessed the “vile procession” of federal troops and marshals that conducted Burns to the waterfront and by U.S. revenue cutter back to slavery.
+In 1851, abolitionists liberated Shadrach Minkins from the Boston courthouse and conveyed him to freedom in Canada, but another freedom seeker, Thomas Sims, was captured and returned to Georgia.
+Three years later, the rendition of Anthony Burns, a freedom seeker from Virginia, galvanized Boston.
+After a failed rescue attempt, thousands witnessed the “vile procession” of federal troops and marshals that conducted Burns to the waterfront and by U.S. revenue cutter back to enslavement.

 Our Motto Liberty a trust to be transmitted..., antislavery banner